 Leading up to the 2021 NFL draft in April, let’s look at how some of the Steelers’ drafts played out.

-The 2021 NFL draft is now only six weeks away.
+The 2021 NFL draft is less than three months away.
 Each week leading up to the draft, we are going to dive into an NFL draft class starting with the Steelers 2004 NFL draft.
 In doing so, each player selected by the Steelers will be highlighted as to how their NFL career, or lack thereof, took shape.
 As we get to more recent years, some will be combined as many of those draft choices are still with the Steelers.

-So let’s take a look at the nine players drafted by the Pittsburgh Steelers in the 2012 NFL draft:
+So let’s take a look at the eight players drafted by the Pittsburgh Steelers in the 2007 NFL draft:

 The first ever draft pick by head coach Mike Tomlin, it took Timmons until his third season before he became the regular starter at inside linebacker.
 Playing 10 seasons in Pittsburgh, Timmons made the Pro Bowl in 2014.
 With 37.5 sacks and over 1,000 tackles including the postseason while in Pittsburgh, Timmons moved on to the Miami Dolphins in 2017 only to have buyers remorse as the season started and disappeared prior to the Dolphins Week 2 game.
 Once getting his focus back on football, Timmons started the last 14 games of the season in Miami before being released before the 2018 season.